Vinspi/GD_UI/readme.md

 All the application is bundled in the war, you can easily start it by typing "java -jar tpsparql-0.0.1-SNAPSHOT.war" or put it in your web server directory.

+It's a maven project so you can also build the project by typing "mvn package".

 Once launched, data are accessible through the UI at **http://localhost:8090**, you can click on a marker on the map to retrieve, parse and show data.

 You can also choose a period then click the **update** button to see weather data (pressure, humidity, temperature and wind speed).